cgemza/cgemza/README.md

 This GitHub documents engineering, programming, cybersecurity, and technical projects completed throughout my undergraduate studies and continuing technical education.

+Outside of engineering, I am raising four kids and working on our ranch in New Mexico.

 ## Current Areas of Study

 - Electrical Engineering